AuroraCloudTES3MP/tes3mp-statBoard/README.md

-A scoreboard for public tes3mp servers. commands /sb to view board.
+A scoreboard for public tes3mp servers. command /sb to view board.

 Add to the BOTTOM of your customScripts.lua as this little project isnt priority.